ijadux2/forge/README.md

 ## How It Works

+### COPR Repository Management
+COPR repositories are managed through the `[copr]` section in `forge.toml`:
+- **Add COPR repo**: Simply add the repository name on a new line
+- **Remove COPR repo**: Delete the line containing the repository name
+- **Automatic cleanup**: Forge automatically disables COPR repos that are removed from configuration
+- **No flags needed**: Just presence/absence of the repository name matters

 ### Package Management
 Packages are managed through the `[packages]` section in `forge.toml`:
 - **Add package**: Simply add the package name on a new line